Introduction to MySQL Average

 SELECT AVG(EXPRESSION) FROM <TABLE_NAME>;

 Here above is the syntax of the Average function.
-The average function returns the data of INT datatype.
+The average function returns the data of the INT datatype.

 How Does MySQL Average Work?